Explorer 6: Beacon (108 and 378 MHz)

 This experiment measured the electron density near the satellite.
 The observational equipment comprised two coherent transmitters operating at 108 and 378 MHz.
 Doppler difference frequency and change in Faraday rotation of the 108 MHz signal were observed.
 Signals were observed from the receiving station at Hawaii for 20 to 70 minutes during each of eight passes during 11 days.
 Severe fading and a strong magnetic storm added to difficulties in data interpretation.
 The 378 MHz beacon transmitter failure terminated the experiment.

 Fluxgate Magnetometer

 A fluxgate magnetometer was used to measure the component of the magnetic field parallel to the spin axis of the vehicle.
-The measurements, when combined with those made with the search coil magnetometer (which measured components of the ambient field perpendicular to spin axis of vehicle) and the aspect sensor, where intended to determine the direction and magnitude of the ambient magnetic field.
+The measurements, when combined with those made with the search coil magnetometer (which measured components of the ambient field perpendicular to the spin axis of the vehicle) and the aspect sensor, were intended to determine the direction and magnitude of the ambient magnetic field.
 It was intended to obtain measurements at altitudes up to 8 Earth radii, but due to permanent multipole disturbances within the vehicle, the fluxgate magnetometer became saturated and returned no data.
 Thus, information was available from only the search coil and the aspect indicator.